High School Equivalency (HSE) Credential

 - Virginia’s GED Credentialing FAQs for Test takers

 Request for Application: Approval of High School Equivalency Examination Providers

-Below is the Request for Application, as well as the Guidelines for High School Equivalency Examinations in Virginia.
-The application period begins on October 12, 2015 and is due back to the Office of Adult Education and Literacy on November 18, 2015.
+Below are the requests for Application for High School Equivalency Examinations and the Guidelines for High School Equivalency Examinations in Virginia.
+Vendors not approved in 2019-2020 have the opportunity to apply again.
+The application period begins on October 1, 2020, and applications are due to the Office of Career, Technical, and Adult Education by November 19, 2020.

 GED and GED Testing Service are registered trademarks of the American Council on Education and may not be used or reproduced without express written permission.
 The GED and GED Testing Service brands are administered by GED Testing Service LLC under license from the American Council on Education.